 Herpes is an extremely contagious disease, but it’s very unlikely you’ll get herpes from a toilet seat.
-Outside the body, the herpes virus lives a very short life.
+Outside the body, the herpes virus lives a .
 It dies quickly on surfaces, such as toilet seats.
-The odds you’ll contract herpes from a toilet seat, or any other surface for that matter, are very low.
+The odds you’ll contract herpes from a toilet seat, or any other surface for that matter, are .

-The Centers for Disease Control (CDC) go so far as to say “you will not get herpes from toilet seats.”
+The Centers for Disease Control (CDC) go so far as to say “you get herpes from toilet seats.”

 How can you catch herpes?

 Herpes is a sexually transmitted infection (STI).
 It’s caused by two related viruses, herpes simplex virus type 1 (HSV-1) and herpes simplex virus type 2 (HSV-2).
 Herpes is very common in American adults.
-The CDC estimates more than 1 out of every 6 people between 14 and 49 have the virus.
+The CDC estimates more than between 14 and 49 have the virus.

 Both types of herpes are transmitted through mucosal or secretion contact with a person who has the virus.
 This contact comes primarily during vaginal, oral, or anal sex, or through kissing.
 Herpes can also sometimes enter your body through abrasions, cuts, or scrapes if you come into contact with the virus.